AdamKyle/flare/resources/info/tips/section-1.md

 At that point you unlock so much more of the game.
 But one small step at a time.
 Equip your mini god item.
 To keep things safe, such as these uniques, check out the section on
 [sets](/information/equipment-sets).
 These will be valuable to you.

+> ### ATTN!
+>
+> Tlessa is a game of systems on top of systems that interact with other systems.
+You have systems for gear, systems for skills, systems for crafting, passive skills,
+> enchanting, class skills and more and all of these systems all play together in one way or another to help power your character and push them forward.
+>
+> **All of these systems can be unlocked, upgraded and played with over time.
+You cannot purchase any access or gear or items or anything
+> that would give you an unfair advantage over another player (so nothing essentially).
+Instead, you invest time and energy.**

 ## Auto Battling and Crafting

-Now it's time, with our little green unique, to go and continue the progress towards level cap.
+Now it's time, with our little green unique, to go and continue the progress towards level cap (equip it, lets see what it can do!).

 There are [Quests](/information/quests) that you can do.
 I would search through the [planes](/information/planes) as they have all the locations and npc's that offer quests which as simple as speaking to them with the currency or item or both.

 While you auto battle, you can also craft - which will let you train a new type of skill: [crafting](/information/crafting).
 You can craft all the items you